NumberSixDev/ns-hathair/README.md

 # ns-hathair
 ns-hathair is a very easy to use and simple script to remove your hair to enhance roleplay experience if your hair is (for example) sticking through your player's hat.

+# Support

+If you require any support at all please open a ticket in my discord, NS Development: https://discord.gg/invite/GbrF64Y5TJ/

 # Installation

 - Click <> Code Then Click 'Download ZIP'